GEOL-1460/2461

 10. Other Policy Statements and Resources: Can be found here.

-11. Course Web Site: The primary information portal for this course is this webpage: http://ivis.eps.pitt.edu/courses/geol1460/.
+11. Course Web Site: The primary information portal for this course and labs is the page you are now viewing: http://ivis.eps.pitt.edu/courses/geol1460/.
 It contains the syllabus, schedule, online notes, announcements, and assignments for the class.
 I tend to continually revise the class schedule as the semester progresses, so please check there for the most current class information.

 12. Web Links: